Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

 \subsection{Thermal Fluctuations}

 To determine the associated stochastic driving terms $\mb{f}_{thm}(\mb{x},t)$ and $\mb{F}_{thm}(t)$ that account for thermal fluctuations, we use an approach related to our Stochastic Eulerian Lagrangian Method (SELM) framework~\cite{AtzbergerSELM2011,AtzbergerTabak2015}.
-We use this in the setting of the curved fluid interface to derive stochastic driving terms $\mb{f}_{thm}(\mb{x},t)$ and $\mb{F}_{thm}(t)$.
-These are introduced as Gaussian processes that are $\delta$-correlated in time with mean zero and covariances
+This gives $\mb{f}_{thm}(\mb{x},t)$ and $\mb{F}_{thm}(t)$ as Gaussian processes with $\delta$-correlation in time, mean zero, and covariances

-Here, the $\langle \cdot \rangle$ is to be interperted as an expectation average taken over the probability distribution.